Walnux/ArrowDocuments/Arrowize/ArrowizePython.md

     print("serving at port", PORT)
     httpd.serve_forever()
 ```
-server.py uses Python Standard Library Module http.server and socketserver to create a simple http web server and serve on 8080 port.
+server.py uses Module http.server and socketserver from Python Standard Library to create a simple http web server and serve on 8080 port.

-create file arrow_spec.json in directory /admeta/python-http-server as
+create file /admeta/python-http-server/arrow_spec.json in ASDK as
 ``` json
 {
     "binary": {